Iowa Studies and the Leadership Continuum

 - Forces in the situation.
 The stakes.
 The time available.
 The complexity.
 The history.

-This approach also set the stage for later theories that viewed leadership in terms of the manager’s particular situation.
+This approach also set the stage for later contingency theories that viewed leadership in terms of the manager’s particular situation.

 This is the seed of contingency thinking in leadership.
 The right leadership behaviour depends on the leader, the followers, and the situation, three sets of forces that the leader must read each time.